letsiki/FM-Project/README.md

 In the meanwhile I added the hidden attributes to the view.
 It will take place in my next exports

 Ok assistant helped I can add a new manager once the sim is over.
 Now I am getting more interesting results

+currently goes through all roles assumung edit search is open.
+This is not good enough I need to open it each time